Infrastructure Planning & Charges

 - Whether an offset or refund applies, and if so, the details of the offset and refund and the timing of the offset and refund.

-There has been several policy changes incorporated into the Logan Adopted Infrastructure Charges Resolution (No. 6) 2017 including the following:
+The other policy changes incorporated as part of the Logan Adopted Infrastructure Charges Resolution (No. 6) Version 1 2017 in 1 March 2017 are still valid and include the following:

 - Promoting employment growth within the City's Centre, Mixed Use, Low Impact Industry, Medium Impact Industry, and Specialised Centre Zones by exempting non-residential developments from paying infrastructure charges where the development is within an existing building and does not involve additional gross floor area.
 The maximum exemption would be capped at a total of $50,000.